Ideas for using a Palette Knife

-Working with a palette knife can be quite daunting so here are a few tips for creating great textures with the trusty blade.
+Palette knife painting is a fantastic way to create texture and shape in your painting.
+But working with a palette knife can be quite daunting so here are a few tips for creating great textures with the trusty blade.
 Palette knives come is various shapes and sizes so it is a good idea to get a few different shaped ones and experiment.

 Try these out on a sheet of acrylic paper

 - fully load the palette knife and hold it horizontally – parallel to the paper surface – and lightly drag the blade across the surface.
-Keep dragging until no paint is transfered to the surface.
+Keep dragging until no paint is transferred to the surface.
 You should get a solid block of paint followed by small shapes as the paint disappears.

 - fully load the palette knife again but this time hold it at about a 30 degree angle to the surface and press down reasonably firmly.
 This time when you drag the paint is forced into the crevasses of the surface and scrapped away from the prominent sections leaving a thin textured effect similar to a scumble.